terraindata/terrain/README.md

 - Node
 - Koa
-- Tape, Sinon, and Chai for testing
+- Jest, Sinon, and Chai for testing

 ## Coding Standards